 Modern slavery statement

-Over the course of 2019 we have continued to respond to the requirements of the Modern Slavery Act, including rolling out, maintaining and publishing key policies; continuing the inclusion of a modern slavery clause for the charity’s contract templates; and testing and identifying areas in the charity’s direct supply chain where there may be significant risks of forced labour, human trafficking or other forms of modern slavery.
+We continue to respond to the requirements of the Modern Slavery Act, including rolling out, maintaining and publishing key policies; continuing the inclusion of a modern slavery clause for the charity’s contract templates; and testing and identifying areas in the charity’s direct supply chain where there may be significant risks of forced labour, human trafficking or other forms of modern slavery.
 The charity is using funds and skills to work closely with Save the Children International primarily to identify and resolve any modern slavery in the supply chain for the international work undertaken by Save the Children International.
 For more information, see the Modern Slavery Statement here.